sdb317/ExcelXML/README.md

 # ExcelXML
 A C++ dll to import/export named ranges to/from Excel from/to XML

-Use the dll fromm VBA to transfer data back & forth between Excel and an XML document.
+Use the dll from VBA to transfer data back & forth between Excel and an XML document.

 For example, an Excel table like this...